LOFOTEN WILD CAMPING

 This is my personal TOP.
 I visit these places every time I travel around Lofoten.

-They are truly magnificent.
-Some of them might be too popular for some tastes but I am not forcing you to stay in some of the most beautiful places on this planet!
+They’re really great.
+Some of them may be too popular for some tastes, but I don’t make you stay in some of the most beautiful places on this planet!

 5.Bunes Beach Beach